dkaera/test_task_ring/README.md

+This is sample project just for test new features of Android libraries and show code style.

 Master branch includes release version of test app.

 1. Architecture of app based on VIPER architecture pattern, in Android community it famous as Clean Architecture.